 - The emission test(s) shall be made on the paint's ready-to-use state.
 This means that if tinting is provided, there must be a test on at least one tinted variant.
 The number of tests required will be decided in dialogue with Asthma Allergy Nordic, to ensure, that a representative selection is tested.
 As a minimum, the tinted variant with the highest expected emissions must be tested, and the reason for choice of variant must be clearly stated. - TVOC and individual VVOCs/VOCs/SVOCs must be measured for all time points; after 24 hours, 3 days, and 28 days.
-Individual VVOCs/VOCs/SVOCs must be stated in the test report given as toluene-equivalents. - No preconditioning of samples shall be part of the test, i.e., paint samples shall be applied to the substrate and then moved directly into the test chamber. - A loading factor 1 m2/m3 must be used for both short and long exposure, corresponding to a loading factor for walls. - The application amount shall be based on EN16516 (technical data sheet), but minimum 150 g/m2 as specified by EN16402.
+Individual VVOCs/VOCs/SVOCs must be stated in the test report given as toluene-equivalents. - No preconditioning of samples shall be part of the test, i.e., paint samples shall be applied to the substrate and then moved directly into the test chamber. - A loading factor 1 m2/m3 must be used for both short and long exposure, corresponding to a loading factor for walls.
+This applies to paints and varnishes only. - The application amount shall be based on EN16516 (technical data sheet), but minimum 150 g/m2 as specified by EN16402.
+This applies for paints and varnishes only.